tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ### Bellowing Charge

-One battle per day, you can move to engage a far away enemy and make a melee attack against them.
+One battle per full recovery, you can move to engage a far away enemy and make a melee attack against them.
 Enemies between you and your target may still attempt to intercept you, however.

 #### Champion Feat